-Pursuant to the Investment Advisory Agreement and Sub-Advisory Agreement, the Company is required to pay or reimburse the Advisers for administrative services expenses, which include all costs and expenses related to the day-to-day administration and management of the Company not related to advisory services.
-The Advisers do not earn any profit under their provision of administrative services to the Company.
-For the years ended December 31, 2016, 2015, and 2014, the Company incurred, and the Advisers waived the reimbursement of, administrative services expenses of approximately \$2.3 million, \$2.0 million and \$1.5 million, respectively.
-The Advisers have agreed to waive the reimbursement of administrative services expenses through December 31, 2016.
-The waiver of the reimbursement of administrative services expenses is not subject to future reimbursement.
+Pursuant to the Investment Advisory Agreement and Sub-Advisory Agreement, we are required to pay or reimburse our Advisers for administrative services expenses, which include all costs and expenses related to our day-to-day administration and management not related to advisory services, whether such administrative services were performed by a third party service provider or affiliates of our Advisers ("Internal Administrative Services").
+Our Advisers do not earn any profit under their provision of administrative services to us.
+For the years ended December 31, 2018, 2017 and 2016, we incurred, and our Advisers waived the reimbursement of Internal Administrative Services expenses of approximately \$2.7 million, \$3.0 million and \$2.3 million, respectively.
+We and our Advisers entered into an expense support and conditional reimbursement agreement, as amended from time to time, which extends the period for waiver of reimbursement of Internal Administrative Services expenses accrued pursuant to the Investment Advisory Agreement and the Sub-Advisory Agreement from January 1, 2016 through December 31, 2018.
+Since inception, our Advisers waived the reimbursement of total Internal Administrative Services expenses of \$13.0 million.
+Waived Internal Administrative Services expenses are not subject to future reimbursement.